-Prohibition of Unlawful Conduct, Discrimination, Harassment, Retaliation
+Prohibition of Improper Conduct, Bias, Discrimination, Harassment, and Retaliation

-In support of federal law and the College's Equal Employment Opportunity (EEO) policy, the College prohibits all forms of discrimination or harassment based on a person's protected status, regardless of who engages in the inappropriate behavior, e.g. supervisor, co-worker and even non-employee.
+In support of applicable law, our EEO, Bias (See Appendix B) and Non-Discrimination policies, the College prohibits all forms of discrimination or harassment based on a person's protected status, regardless of who engages in the inappropriate behavior, e.g. supervisor, co-worker and even non-employee.
 All staff members have the right to be free from all forms of unlawful harassment or discrimination.
 To help ensure this occurs, the College will take steps to prevent the occurrence of such acts and has a clear process for raising complaints and concerns to ensure that all issues can be appropriately investigated, and remedial and corrective action is taken as appropriate.

 This policy is not limited to prohibitions of "in-person" interactions.
 Employees may also violate this policy while using an electronic device such as a computer, smartphone, or other forms of electronic communication.
 In particular, employees may violate this policy if they post inappropriate content on social media sites, or other internet sites, or engage in other harassing or intimidating conduct by electronic means.
 It is important to emphasize that this policy and its prohibitions apply at all times.
 As a result, employees may violate this policy even if they engage in conduct while "off duty" or not at work.
-See also Social Media Guidelines, page 12.
+See also Social Media Guidelines, page 11.